-Science, Tech, Math › Social Sciences Gasoline Gallon Equivalents (GGE) Fuel Energy Comparisons Share Flipboard Email Print Yagi Studio / Getty Images Social Sciences Environment Alternative Fuels Climate Change and Global Warming Green Living Environment Health Pollution Psychology Sociology Archaeology Economics Ergonomics Maritime by Christine & Scott Gable Christine and Scott Gable are hybrid auto and alternative fuel experts who brewed biodiesel and traveled 125,000 miles on waste vegetable oil.
-Updated January 30, 2019 In the simplest terms, Gasoline Gallon Equivalents are used to determine the amount of energy produced by alternative fuels as they compare to the energy produced by one gallon of gasoline (114,100 BTUs).
+Science, Tech, Math › Social Sciences Gasoline Gallon Equivalents (GGE) Fuel Energy Comparisons Share Flipboard Email Print Yagi Studio / Getty Images Social Sciences Environment Alternative Fuels Climate Change and Global Warming Green Living Environment Health Pollution Psychology Sociology Archaeology Economics Ergonomics Maritime By Christine & Scott Gable Automotive Experts B.S.E, Art Education, Millersville University Christine and Scott Gable are hybrid auto and alternative fuel experts who brewed biodiesel and traveled 125,000 miles on waste vegetable oil. our editorial process Christine & Scott Gable Updated March 25, 2020 In the simplest terms, Gasoline Gallon Equivalents are used to determine the amount of energy produced by alternative fuels as they compare to the energy produced by one gallon of gasoline (114,100 BTUs).
 Using fuel energy equivalents provides the user with a comparison tool for gauging various fuels against a known constant that has relative meaning.
 The most common method for gauging fuel energy comparisons of measurement is the Gasoline Gallon Equivalents, illustrated in the chart below which compares the BTU generated per unit of alternative fuel to the output of gasoline, measuring it out in a gallon equivalent.
 Gasoline Gallon Equivalents Fuel Type Unit of Measure BTUs/Unit Gallon Equivalent Gasoline (regular) gallon 114,100 1.00 gallon Diesel #2 gallon 129,500 0.88 gallons Biodiesel (B100) gallon 118,300 0.96 gallons Biodiesel (B20) gallon 127,250 0.90 gallons Compressed Natural Gas (CNG) cubic foot 900 126.67 cu. ft.
 Liquid Natural Gas (LNG) gallon 75,000 1.52 gallons Propane (LPG) gallon 84,300 1.35 gallons Ethanol (E100) gallon 76,100 1.50 gallons Ethanol (E85) gallon 81,800 1.39 gallons Methanol (M100) gallon 56,800 2.01 gallons Methanol (M85) gallon 65,400 1.74 gallons Electricity kilowatt hour (Kwh) 3,400 33.56 Kwhs What’s a BTU?
 As a basis for determining the energy content of a fuel, it is helpful to understand exactly what a BTU (British Thermal Unit) is.
 Scientifically, the British Thermal Unit is a quantifier of the amount of heat (energy) required to raise the temperature of 1 pound of water by 1 degree Fahrenheit.
-It basically boils down to being a standard for measurement of power.
+It basically boils down to being a standard for the measurement of power.
 Just as PSI (pounds per square inch) is a standard for measuring pressure, so too is a BTU a standard for measuring energy content.
 Once you have the BTU as a standard, it becomes much easier to compare the effects different components have on energy production.
-As illustrated in the chart about, you can even compare the output of electricity and compressed gas to liquid gasoline in BTUs per unit.
+As illustrated in the chart above, you can even compare the output of electricity and compressed gas to liquid gasoline in BTUs per unit.
 Further Comparisons In 2010 the United States Environmental Protection Agency introduced the Miles per Gallon of Gasoline-equivalent (MPGe) metric for measuring electric power outputs for electric vehicles like the Nissan Leaf.
-As illustrated in the chart above, the EPA determined each gallon of gasoline approximates to roughly 33.56-kilowatt hours of power.
+As illustrated in the chart above, the EPA determined each gallon of gasoline approximates to roughly 33.56 kilowatt-hours of power.
 Using this metric the EPA has since been able to evaluate the fuel economy of all vehicles on the market.
 This label, which states the vehicle's estimated fuel efficiency, is required to be displayed on all light-duty vehicles currently in production.
 Each year the EPA releases a list of manufacturers and their efficiency rating.
 If domestic or foreign manufacturers do not meet EPA standards, though, they will incur a tariff upon import or a hefty fine for domestic sales.
 Due to Obama-era regulations introduced in 2014, even more, stringent requirements have been placed on manufacturers to equalize their annual carbon footprint — at least in terms of new cars on the market.
 These regulations require that the combined average of all of the manufacturers' vehicles must exceed 33 miles per gallon (or its equivalent in BTU).
 That means for every high-emissions vehicle that Chevrolet produces, it must offset it with a Partial Zero-Emissions Vehicle (PZEV).
 This initiative has significantly reduced the emissions of domestic automobile manufacturing and usage since its implementation.
-Continue Reading Firewood Burning Properties and Comparisons by Species What Are the Pros, Cons, and Cost of Using Ethanol?
-Understanding the US Federal Ethanol Subsidy Will the World Ever Run Out of Oil?
+Why Coal Is Still the Fastest-Growing Energy Source Worldwide What Does Carbon Neutral Mean?
+How to Convert Your Car to Run on Propane Why You Should Know About the Diesel Fuel Cetane What Are the Pros, Cons, and Cost of Using Ethanol?
+What Is Fuel Injector Pulse Width?
+What Fueling Up a Diesel Engine With Gasoline Does to Your Vehicle How Much Does It Cost to Use Ethanol?
 What is an Ultra Low Emissions Vehicle (ULEV)?
-Facts About Fuel Tree Wood and Their Heating Properties Listed Best to Worst What is an Instant Fuel Consumption Display?
-Cut Down on Car Emissions Here's How You Define Specific Heat Capacity What Is Power in Physics?
-Alternative Fuels for Vehicles The Evolution of the Car Dates All the Way Back to the 1600s Get an Introduction to the Average and Marginal Product Function What Is a Partial Zero Emissions Vehicle?
-Do You Have to Plug in a Hybrid Car?
+This Term Defines the 3-D Space Occupied by a Liquid, Solid, or Gas What Really Happens If You Put Sugar in a Gas Tank?
+Why Fire Is Hot (and How Hot It Is) Density: How Much Stuff Makes Up Different Stuff?
+Here's How You Define Specific Heat Capacity 10 Reasons to Switch to Alternative Fuels What Makes Bioethanol so Good for the Environment?